Quick Summary: Brooklyn Medical Malpractice Information

 • Settlement vs. Trial: Settlements are common when insurers’ internal reviews identify a breach in the provider’s standard of care.
 The amount awarded in settlements or jury verdicts is significantly influenced by injury severity.
 Jury verdicts in medical malpractice cases can sometimes exceed $1 million.

 Each of these factors, from the gravity of injuries suffered to the specifics of liability and the strategic decisions regarding settlement or litigation, plays a crucial role in determining the compensation value of a medical malpractice case.
-Victims must hire skilled legal representation to handle these complexities and achieve a just outcome.
+Victims must hire legal representation to handle these complexities and achieve a just outcome.

 What Steps Do I Need to Take After a Medical Malpractice Incident?